 STIR (Short Tau Inversion Recovery)

-Suppresses fat to reveal subtle bone marrow or soft tissue edema.
+Prevents fat overload and will reveal any subtle bone marrow and soft tissue edema.

 Chordoma